andrew henderson menu

 However, we wouldn’t recommend Lithuania for just any kind of business.
 If you would like to run a service-based business or something in retail, we don’t see much potential in this Baltic country.

-Of course, location-independent companies can also benefit from being located in Lithuania, thanks to the country’s flat 15% corporate tax.
-That’s comparable to Ireland’s 12.5%.
+Of course, location-independent companies can also benefit from being located in Lithuania, thanks to the country’s flat 15% corporate tax, which is comparable to Ireland’s 12.5%.

 As long as it’s clearly an active company and you pay some tax annually, you’ll be able to continue to enjoy the benefits that a Lithuanian residence offers.